What is VAT and how does it work?

 • a charity.

-If any person carries on two or more businesses, all the supplies made in those businesses will be added together in determining whether or not the person is required to register for VAT.
+Suppose any person carries on two or more businesses.
+In that case, all the supplies made in those businesses will be added together to determine whether or not the person is required to register for VAT.

 VAT returns

-Once registered you must make a quarterly return to HMRC showing amounts of output tax to be accounted for and of deductible input tax together with other statistical information.
+Once registered, you must make a quarterly return to HMRC showing the amounts of output tax to be accounted for and of deductible input tax, together with other statistical information.

 In most cases, each VAT return must be completed and filed electronically within one month of the end of the 3-month period it covers.
 Special rules apply to traders who use the Annual Accounting Scheme (see below).

-Businesses that make zero-rated supplies and who are entitled to receive repayments of VAT are allowed to submit monthly returns.
+Businesses which make zero rated supplies and who are entitled to receive repayments of VAT are allowed to submit monthly returns.
 This enables the business to secure more prompt refunds of input tax from HMRC.

 Record keeping